For the most part, ESL teachers in China are a good bunch of people.

 5. They refuse to speak any Mandarin

-Foreign teachers in China don’t need to know any Mandarin to do their job.
-In fact, schools prefer they don’t know any Mandarin because it effectively forces students to converse with you in English.
+In fact, schools prefer you don’t know any Mandarin because it effectively forces students to converse with you in English.

 When you’re in China, or any other foreign country for that matter, try to learn at least a few words in the native language.
 It’ll help you tremendously.